open-data/opengov/html/modules/contrib/redis/README.md

     $conf['redis_perm_ttl'] = "1 year";

     // You can override on a per-bin basis;
-    // For example make cached field values live only 3 monthes:
+    // For example make cached field values live only 3 months:
     $conf['redis_perm_ttl_cache_field'] = "3 months";

     // But you can also put a timestamp in there; In this case the